Particulate matter: Threshold Concentrations and Guidelines

+Solubility

 The site and extent of absorption of inhaled gases and vapors are determined by their solubility in water.
 Absorption is also dependent upon air flow rates and the partial pressure of the gases in the inspired air.
 The fate of a specific contaminant is dependent upon the form in which it exists (aerosol or particulate).
 Inhalation also depends upon the breathing rate of the subject.

+Shape

 Another complexity not entirely documented is how the shape of PM can affect health, except for the needle-like shape of asbestos fibres which can lodge in the lungs.
 Geometrically angular shapes have more surface area than rounder shapes, which in turn affects the binding capacity of the particle to other, possibly more dangerous substances.
+The table below lists the colours and shapes of some common atmospheric particulates: